circonus/docs/content/irondb/getting-started/configuration.md

 of directories containing Whisper database files.
 This path may exist on the local filesystem, or on a network-mounted filesystem.

+For example, to locate a Whisper database stored at `/opt/graphite/storage/whisper/foo/bar.wsp`, set the `directory` attribute to `"/opt/graphite/storage/whisper"`.
+The metric will be indexed as `foo.bar`.

 Each `whisper` entity must have a unique, non-overlapping `directory` value.
 For example, it is an error to configure one with `/foo` and another with `/foo/bar`.